-This Easy Night-Out Makeup Tutorial Will Take You From The Beach To The Bar In Literally 5 Minutes
+This Easy, Night-Out Makeup Tutorial Will Take You From Beach To Bar In Literally 5 Minutes

 Show of hands for how many of you reading this think doing a full face of makeup and styling your hair in five minutes is a complete sham.
 Oh, all of you?
 Well, I can't blame you.
 I was one of you.
 For so long, I laughed at the prospect of getting anything other than my mascara done in five minutes.
 However, I've now made it my personal mission to prove both myself and all of you wrong.
 Enter: Elite Daily's newest series, Ready In 5.
 Consisting of actually cool beauty tutorials, this series will break timely beauty looks down into five simple steps, all of which, together, can actually be completed in five minutes, so you have more time to focus on the plans that come next.

 As summer quickly approaches, there's only one thing I can think about: going on a beach vacation with my friends and never leaving... like, ever.
 The sun on your face, the calming sounds of the ocean, the laughter of your friends making you forget about anything else going on in your life — it all sounds like blissful perfection.
 That is, until your friends are ready to ditch the beach for the nearest bar in five minutes, even though you just walked out of the ocean with tangled wet hair and a lobster-like sunburn.
 Luckily for anyone who meets this fate, I've concocted an easy night-out makeup tutorial that'll actually take you from the beach to the bar in just five minutes, wet hair and all.